USF2000 Championship: National class

 With the re-introduction of USF2000 in 2010, the National class was introduced.
 For 2010 and 2011 the national class was open to every Formula Continental spec car.
 For 2012 and 2013 the Formula Continental cars were outlawed.
 The cars allowed were the SCCA Formula Enterprises cars.
 The Formula Enterprises had their own pro series in 2010 and 2011, a number of the cars joined the USF2000 field for 2012.
 For 2012 and 2013 the Formula Enterprises cars were not allowed at Indianapolis Raceway Park.
 Due to low car counts, the National Class was discontinued for 2014 and 2015.
 The class returned in 2016, open to all Sports Car Club of America-legal FC (Formula Continental) cars, from any chassis manufacturer, dating back to 2000.
 With the introduction of the new Tatuus chassis in 2017, the National class was slated to be for Van Diemen cars conforming to the prior Championship Class spec.
 However, the first weekend only saw a single National class entry and the class was subsequently abandoned.

 Cars

 pre-2010

 The original USF2000 series was not a spec series as it is today.
 The cars were first built to SCCA Formula Continental specifications.
 The cars, constructed by a wide variety of manufacturers, all had a spaceframe chassis.
-The car featured aluminium bodywork and aerodynamic aides such as a front- and rearwing.
+The car featured aluminium bodywork and aerodynamic aides such as a front- and rear-wing.
 Until 2002 the cars were fitted with Ford Pinto engines, coded NEA.
 It was a naturally aspirated engine with a 2.000cc capacity.
 The engine had a SOHC valvetrain.
 Most of the parts were production Ford parts of the engine found in the Ford Escort RS2000.
 The manual gearbox had a maximum of four forward gears.
 The engines were built by various companies such as Quicksilver Racengines and Elite Engines.
 Different spec tires were used throughout the years.
 In the early 2000s Yokohama tires were used.